Ken Ofori-Atta

-Kenneth Nana Yaw Ofori-Atta (born 7 November 1958), is a Ghanaian investment banker who serves as the Minister for Finance and Economic Planning in the cabinet of Nana Akufo-Addo.
-He was a co-founder of Databank Group, a Ghanaian financial services company, and served as executive chairman until 2012, when he resigned.
-He was nominated by President Nana Akufo-Addo on 10 January 2017 and assumed office on 27 January 2017 as finance minister.
+Kenneth Nana Yaw Ofori-Atta (born 7 November 1959), is a Ghanaian investment banker who served as the Minister for Finance and Economic Planning in the cabinet of Nana Akufo-Addo from 2017 to 2024.
+He is co-founder of Databank Group, a Ghanaian financial services company, and was executive chairman until 2012 when he resigned.
+He was nominated by President Nana Akufo-Addo, his paternal cousin, on 10 January 2017 and assumed office on 27 January 2017 as finance minister.
+On February 14, 2024, he was relieved of his position as the finance minister of Ghana by Nana Akufo-Addo.
+In early February 2025, Ken Ofori-Atta was added to the Special Prosecutor’s wanted list over financial misconduct charges.
+But on February 18, 2025, his name was removed after he pledged to return voluntarily.
+A red notice was subsequently placed on him by Interpol in June 2025 when he failed to appear, reportedly on medical grounds.
+He was said to be undergoing treatment for prostate cancer.